goggledefogger/BlinkyTapeQueue/README.md

 ### How do I get set up? ###

 * Connect the BlinkyTape with USB
-* Start the message queue listening
+* Start the message queue listening by running blinkystart.sh
 * Uses the BlinkyTape python library modified [here](http://projects.mattdyson.org/projects/blinkytape/BlinkyTapeV2.py)
+* Stop the message queue listening by running blinkystop.sh

+### How do I add new light patterns? ###

+1. Add the animation code in blinkycommands.py
+2. Call that code either from an existing 'check' script (like checkforsnow.py or checkgmail.py), or create a new one

 ### Contribution guidelines ###